cs1302uga/cs1302-ce13/README.md

       ```

       In this example:
-      * `d70a020` is a hexadecimal number that serves as an identifier for the commit;
+      * `d70a020` is a hexadecimal number that serves as a checksum/identifier for the commit;
       * `(HEAD, origin/master, origin/HEAD, master)` denotes branch names for the commit;
       * `HEAD` indicates that this commit is currently checked out; and
       * the rest of the lines is the associated log message.